 - Give 200mg IV hydrocortisone and 10 mg chlorpheniramine (slowly) if these have not already been administered.

 - Measure the serum tryptase level (in a standard U&Es bottle) labelling the time carefully.
 Arrange repeat measurement 1-2 hours later, in order to help confirm true anaphylaxis (ref 1)

-- Consider therapeutic hypothermia in patients not regaining consciousness.
+- Consider targeted temperature management as per local guidelines in patients not regaining consciousness.

 - Document the need for in-hospital teams to arrange the following for your patient Medic alert bracelet (image), auto- injector (image) and education in its use and administration, and referral to an immunologist.

 - Remember that a biphasic reaction can recur many hours later.